 Like any field, psychiatry has its own collection of terminology.
 Some of it is self-explanatory, but some of it isn’t.
-I believe that knowing the jargon helps to narrow the power gap between health care providers and patients, so I wanted to talk about some of the terminology that’s commonly used.
-Some of these terms are a follow-up to yesterday’s post on psychiatric assessment and the mental status exam.
+I believe that knowing the jargon helps to narrow the power gap between health care providers and patients, so I put together this glossary of common psychiatric terms.

-- Alexithymia: inability to identify and describe one’s emotions; considered to be a personality trait
+- Alexithymia: an inability to identify and describe one’s emotions; considered to be a personality trait

 - Anhedonia: an inability to experience pleasure

 - Anosognosia: lack of insight into one’s own illness and its effects (this isn’t disagreeing with one’s diagnosis, but rather a lack of self-awareness); anosognosia is often a symptom of illness

 - Avolition: an inability to initiate and persist in goal-directed activities

 - Confabulation: This is the unconscious filling in of memory gaps by imagined events that doesn’t involve intentional lying.
 It can be caused by traumatic brain injury.

 - Depersonalization: a form of dissociation in which the self doesn’t feel real, which may include a feeling of looking at the self from a detached perspective

 - Derealization: also a form of dissociation, this involves a sense that one’s surroundings aren’t fully real, and may feel like looking out at the world through a barrier

 - Ego-dystonic: thoughts that are unwanted and inconsistent with what someone normally believes when they are well (the opposite of this is ego-syntonic); for example, OCD obsessions about being a risk to harm someone else would likely be ego-dystonic, while OCPD obsessiveness may be related to an ego-syntonic desire for perfection